 DM: The 3 Swiss came to us to check on us.
 I was unable to move so we hunkered down in a snow cave dug out by the group.
 We called for heli assistance right away when it was apparent I wouldn’t be moving, when they came tho, they couldn’t get us due to visibility.
 I went into shock as I sat and rested.
 Fully conscious the whole time.
 Heart attack I’m told happened during the avalanche itself from the impact of the tree.

 DM: I never thought of death, I just hung onto the last tree I hit until the snow passed.
 It was the doctors later who told me I should have died.
 Shock for me was complete blindness.
 In the morning, I literally couldn’t see.
 I stayed relatively cool tho as I was cracking jokes.
 We stayed in the cave until he morning, 16 hours or so until the heli slung me out.
 The rest of the group had thoughts I was going to die.

 TG: Looking back.
 What could you have done differently?

 DM: Looking back I wish we would have told that other group to have dropped into the same gully and not creep over to skiers right which triggered a convex roll that propagated above my bro and I. I felt I chose the lesser of a few evils by going hard right because I knew people were above us to the left.

 We dug an extensive snow pit the day before and we’re happy with the risks.
 The new snow overnight was the snow that that came down on us.
 It didn’t set down to any other layers.

-Also to note, avalanche Canada’s bulletin for the day hadn’t taken notice to the change of conditions overnight.
+Also to note, Parks Canada’s [edited to say Parks, was originally stated to be Avalanche] bulletin for the day hadn’t taken notice to the change of conditions overnight.
 Caught everyone by surprise and then the next day the entire highway corridor was closed.
 Another reason why not to read into the bulletin and trust it.
 Only there for info.